 Offer training about access to justice issues in post-secondary programs to integrate legal, health, social and education services

 School-age students and university students are the primary audiences for building legal capability.
 Having not yet settled on career choices, nor developed their own conflict skills, efforts to build legal capability in these audiences offers the potential to transform how people respond to legal conflict, whether in their own lives or in these professional roles.
-Law and paralegal students, developing practice skills and aptitudes at the beginning of their career, can be exposed to access to justice issues before they make career decisions.
+Students developing practice skills and aptitudes at the beginning of their career, can be exposed to access to justice issues before they make career decisions.
 The efforts to build capability in these audiences is the priority under this goal, complementing the training of existing legal professionals.

 © 2019 Action Committee on Access to Justice in Civil and Family Matters